trading-app-ca/part-a-docs/README.md

 ### Navigation and Layout

-**Persona:** Liam, a user with vision impairment
-**What:** Wants large buttons and clear text
-**Why:** To easily navigate the site

-* As Liam, I want large buttons and clear text on all screen sizes so that I can easily navigate the site despite my vision impairment.

 **Persona:** Mia, a multi-tasking user
 **What:** Wants easy access to key actions on all devices
 **Why:** To efficiently perform actions without navigating through multiple screens